 PhD in Chemical Engineering, The University of Melbourne, Australia, Member of International Adsorption Society, Associate Member of IChemE

-- Assistant Professor, School of Energy and Environment
+- Associate Professor, School of Energy and Environment

 Dr. Jin Shang obtained his Bachelor (2007) and Master (2009) degrees both in Environmental Engineering at Northeastern University in China.
 He completed his PhD in Chemical Engineering at the University of Melbourne in 2013.
 His PhD thesis was on the separation of carbon dioxide from flue gas and natural gas streams using porous adsorbent materials.
 The study discovered a new separation mechanism (i.e., molecular trapdoor mechanism) which changed the conventional understanding of how these adsorbents discriminate between molecules in gases.
 After his PhD, he worked as research fellow on an Australian Research Council Discovery Project focusing on developing advanced adsorbents in Paul Webley Group at the University of Melbourne.
 Since 2015, as Co-chief Investigator of Australian Research Council Training Centre for Liquefied Natural Gas Futures, he has been actively participated in research along with major industry partners in oil and gas field.
 He then moved to Georgia Institute of Technology and worked as a postdoctoral fellow funded by ExxonMobil focusing on restricted gas diffusion in zeolites by advanced molecular simulation in David Sholl Group, prior to joining the City University of Hong Kong as an assistant professor in the School of Energy and Environment in September 2016.